MarioCab/challengeAxcepted/README.md

   ##  Description

 ***
   If you thrive on challenges and hate to be outdone, you may want to find some "friendly competition."
 ChallengeAXcepted is a web application that you can use to issue and answer any sort of challenge.
-Whether you want a friendly game of chess, a drinking competition, or want to challenge all comers to an axe throwing competition, ChallengeAXcepted is you one stop shop.
+Whether you want a friendly game of chess, a drinking competition, or want to challenge all comers to an axe throwing competition, ChallengeAXcepted is your one stop shop.
 This app uses a React front end with a nodejs server, a MongoDB database, and a GraphQL API along with the below listed depenencies.

 ![challengeAXcepted](./challengeaxcepted.gif)